Ethnic groups in Central America: Afro Central Americans

-The Creole, Afro-Caribbean, and Garifuna populations form the majority of the Afro-Latin Americans in Central America, of which the majority is concentrated on the Caribbean coasts of the region.
-It is important to note that all these groups are distinct, speaking English, English creoles, Garifuna, Miskito, and Spanish.
-The highest percentage is 31% in Belize, where Kriols and Garifuna were once the majority of the nation that has seen heavy emigration and immigration in the last 30 years.
+The self-identified Creole, Afro-Caribbean, and Garifuna populations form the majority of the Afro-Latin Americans in Central America, of which the majority is concentrated on the Caribbean coasts of the region.
+All these groups are distinct, speaking English, English creoles, Garifuna, Miskito, and Spanish.
+Afro-Central Americans makeup about 35% Central Americas total population according to multiple source studies reported by private institutions and accredited genetic researchers.
+The country with the highest percentage was 31% in Belize, where Kriols and Garifuna were once the majority of the nation that has seen heavy emigration and immigration in the last 30 years.
+Now the country with the highest percentage is Honduras where genetic studies show that 30% of the population are of Afro-Honduran, Mulatto, Miskito, Afro-Indigenous and majority African descended peoples ancestry.

-The largest population, however, is in Nicaragua of Creole, Afro-Caribbean, and to a lesser degree of Miskito and Garifuna descent, of which the majority is concentrated on the Caribbean coast in the area often referred to as the Mosquito Coast.
-In Costa Rica about 8% of the population is of Black African descent or Mulatto (mix of European and black) who are called Afro-Costa Ricans, English-speaking descendants of 19th century black Jamaican immigrant workers.
-In Panama people of African descent were already present when the construction of an inter-oceanic channel saw the large arrival of immigrant afro-Caribbeans.
+The largest population, however, is in Honduras of Garifuna, English-speaking Creoles, Afro-Hondurans, and of Miskito descent, of which the majority is concentrated on the northern and eastern half of Honduras.
+As well as the Bay Islands Department.
+An estimated 600,000 Hondurans are of Garífuna descent, and, in addition to the Miskito and Creole population, Honduras has one of the largest African communities in Latin America.
+In Costa Rica about 8% of the population is classified as Black African descent or Mulatto (mix of European and black) who are called Afro-Costa Ricans, English-speaking descendants of 19th century black Jamaican immigrant workers.
+In Panama people who claim being of African descent were already present when the construction of an inter-oceanic channel saw the large arrival of immigrant afro-Caribbeans.
 Honduras has a small population of creole people, but the overwhelming majority of blacks are Garifuna.
-Afro-Guatemalans are concentrated in the Caribbean department of Izabal and consist of a mix of Garifunas and other Afro-Caribbeans.
+Classified Afro-Guatemalans are concentrated in the Caribbean department of Izabal and consist of a mix of Garifunas and other Afro-Caribbeans.
 Although El Salvador is the only Central American country with no official black percentage, El Salvador has had black African slavery in its history during the colonial era, over time they mixed with both Amerindians and Europeans causing their offspring to join into the general Mestizo population.
 But Afro-Salvadoran heritage commonly do exist.